DareData/lp-financial-literacy/Week 4 - Managing Debt/Managing Debt.md

 Example:
 If your fixed rate is 4% on a 30-year mortgage, you’ll pay the same interest rate and monthly payment regardless of how market rates fluctuate.
+When you

 For context, here are the interest rates applied in Portugal (Euribor, European Rate) in the past 20 years:

 ![alt text](image.png)

-It high

-[UNDER CONSTRUCTION FROM THIS POINT ONWARD]

-2. Variable (Adjustable) Interest Rate Mortgage
+### 6.2.
+Variable (Adjustable) Interest Rate Mortgage
-A variable-rate mortgage (also called an adjustable-rate mortgage or ARM) has an interest rate that fluctuates based on market conditions, typically tied to a benchmark like the LIBOR or SOFR.
+A variable-rate mortgage (also called an adjustable-rate mortgage) has an interest rate that fluctuates based on market conditions, typically tied to a benchmark like EURIBOR.

 Key Features:
-Lower Initial Rate: Often starts with a lower interest rate than fixed-rate mortgages.
+- Lower Initial Rate: Often starts with a lower interest rate than fixed-rate mortgages.
-Rate Adjustments: Interest rates can increase or decrease over time, causing monthly payments to fluctuate.
+- Rate Adjustments: Interest rates can increase or decrease over time, causing monthly payments to fluctuate.
-Potential for Savings: You may save money if rates stay low during your mortgage term.
+- Potential for Savings: You may save money if rates stay low during your mortgage term.
-Ideal For:
-Borrowers who can handle fluctuations in their monthly payments.
-Those expecting interest rates to remain stable or decrease in the near future.
-Homebuyers planning to sell or refinance before the rate adjusts significantly.

 Example:
 A variable mortgage might start with a 3% rate for the first 5 years (initial period), then adjust annually based on market rates.
 If rates rise to 5%, your payments will increase accordingly.

-3. Choosing the Right Option
+## 7. Choosing the Right Option
 Consider a Fixed-Rate Mortgage If:
-You value predictability and want a steady financial plan.
+- You value predictability and want a steady financial plan.
-You expect interest rates to rise over time.
+- You expect interest rates to rise over time.
-You plan to stay in your home for many years.

 Consider a Variable-Rate Mortgage If:
-You’re comfortable with some financial risk in exchange for potentially lower costs.
+- You’re comfortable with some financial risk in exchange for potentially lower costs.
-You expect interest rates to remain low or decline.
+- You expect interest rates to remain low or decline.
-You plan to sell, move, or refinance before the adjustable period ends.
+- You plan to sell, move, or refinance before the adjustable period ends.

-Assignment 4
+## 8. Assignment 4
 This week’s assignment is designed to help you assess and improve your debt management strategies.
 By the end of the assignment, you should:

-Evaluate Your Current Debt Situation: Create a list of all your debts, including amounts, interest rates, and repayment terms.
+- Evaluate Your Current Debt Situation: Create a list of all your debts, including amounts, interest rates, and repayment terms.
-Develop a Repayment Plan: Choose between the debt snowball or avalanche method and draft a strategy to tackle your debts.
-Set a Budget: Identify areas where you can cut back on spending to allocate more toward debt repayment.
+- Set a Budget: Identify areas where you can cut back on spending to allocate more toward debt repayment.
-Learn About Interest Rates: Research the interest rates on your debts and explore options to refinance or consolidate to lower costs.
+- Learn About Interest Rates: Research the interest rates on your debts and explore options to refinance or consolidate to lower costs.
-Build or Boost Your Emergency Fund (optional): Start saving to cover at least one month of living expenses if you don’t have an emergency fund yet.
-By the end of this week, you’ll be equipped with the tools and knowledge to take charge of your debt, minimize interest costs, and set yourself up for a more secure financial future.